-Offering 3D Mammograms in Williamsport and Wellsboro, PA
+Offering 3D Mammograms in Williamsport, Muncy & Wellsboro, PA

 Breast tomosynthesis, known as 3D mammography, is the latest breakthrough in breast health care and breast cancer detection.
 It provides a clearer, more accurate view of the breast and allows doctors to more effectively pinpoint the size, shape and location of any abnormalities.
 This can lead to better detection, fewer false positives and greater peace of mind.

 If you have dense breast tissue, you may already know that 3D mammograms are recommended to thoroughly assess your breast health.
-Now, the most recent advancement in breast examination technology is available at UPMC Susquehanna Divine Providence and UPMC Suquehanna Soldiers + Sailors.
+Now, the most recent advancement in breast examination technology is available at UPMC Williamsport Regional Medical Center, Divine Providence Campus, UPMC Susquehanna Muncy, and UPMC Suquehanna Soldiers + Sailors.

 Get more information about this breast imaging procedure by reading our 3D mammography Q&A.